Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 **Gin and tonic**.
 Which I've had before at a bar, but this time I'm using proper ingredients. build in rocks glass over ice:

-- 2oz gin
+- 2 oz gin
-- 5oz fever tree cucumber tonic water (or whatever, I'm guesstimating)
+- 5 oz fever tree cucumber tonic water (or whatever, I'm guesstimating)
 - lemon twist and wedge for garnish

 ![gin and tonic](/images/2021-01-24-Covid-cocktails-5/gin-and-tonic.jpg)